Nervosys/Botnix/docs/using/configuration.chapter.md

 }
 ```

-`postBuild` tells Nixpkgs to run a command after building the environment.
+`postBuild` tells Botpkgs to run a command after building the environment.
 In this case, `install-info` adds the installed info pages to `dir` which is GNU info's default root node.
 Note that `texinfoInteractive` is added to the environment to give the `install-info` command.